 3. Take a Singing Class

-Expressing yourself in front of an audience can be deeply personal and nerve wracking, and singing in particular can leave you feeling vulnerable or exposed.
-This is what we want: even if you never plan on becoming a performer of any kind, singing can help you learn how to project your voice and become a more emotionally open person.
+Expressing yourself in front of an audience can be deeply personal and nerve-wracking, and singing, in particular, can leave you feeling vulnerable or exposed.
+This is what we want: Even if you never plan on becoming a performer of any kind, singing can help you learn how to project your voice and become a more emotionally open person.

 The lesson to be learned here is to be okay with being vulnerable.
 Genuine friendships and relationships are more likely to develop when you are open and real with other people.
-If you’re not used to being emotionally available, the concept letting your feelings through can be pretty terrifying.
-Singing is a good way to introduce you to the feeling of opening up without you actually having to bare all.
+If you’re not used to being emotionally available, the concept of letting your feelings through can be pretty terrifying.
+Singing is a good way to introduce you to the feeling of opening up without you actually having to bear it all.

 Sure, your voice may crack in front of the whole class while singing an opera piece the professor assigned (and you might feel like you’ll die of embarrassment), but over time you’ll soon realize that most people won’t even remember or notice your mistakes at all–mostly because they’re worried about their own.

 Check your local community college for group singing classes.
-These are a safe space that can help you grow more comfortable standing in front of an audience, and provide a great opportunity to meet people with similar interests.
+These are a safe spaces that can help you grow more comfortable standing in front of an audience, and provide a great opportunity to meet people with similar interests.
 Vocal lessons are pricey and don’t give you the benefit (or terror) of performing in front of an audience.

 Often we work too hard to preserve an image of being "put together" or want to be seen as "having it all.”
 We don't realize that it's through the cracks that the light comes in.
 Let people into your life by sharing your difficulties.

 If singing or acting isn't your thing, then get together with a group of people who do share the same interests as you.
 Even if your hobbies are more solitary, such as hiking or reading, there is probably a group of people in your area who get together every so often.
 This makes socializing a little easier because you already have something in common to talk about.